chiragsingh1/MusicX/README.md

 # MusicX
-Project: Dummy Music Streaming Website using HTML,CSS
+Project: Dummy Music Streaming Website using HTML,CSS. use master branch to view the code.